maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 ## Peering Set Object Class

-‘irr0_peeringSet’ The peeringSet object class is an RDAP representation of the peering-set object in RPSL.
+It is the RDAP representation of the RPSL peering-set class defined in RFC2622#section-5.6

 Syntax: irr0_peeringSet/< name of the peering-set >